Blood of the Vampire: Plot

 John discovers that Kurt's grave is empty.
 Auron visits Callistratus again and recognises Madeleine from their meeting.
 Auron goes to her room and attempts to rape her, but is stopped by Carl, who has fallen in love with her.
 Callistratus demands an explanation of the assault.
 Madeleine tells him what happened.
 Auron denies it and tells Callistratus about her relationship with John.
 Callistratus throws him out.
 Insulted, Auron threatens to expose Callistratus.
-After leaving, Callistratus sends Carl after him, and Auron is not seen again.
+After leaving, Callistratus sends Carl after him.

-Callistratus takes Madeleine to his laboratory and chains her to a wall.
-John arrives to rescue her but is also chained.
+Callistratus takes Madeleine to his laboratory and shows her his 'experiments', now including a chained, and apparently dead, Auron.
+He chains her to the wall.
+Receiving a message from Carl, in the form of Madeline's handkerchief, John arrives to rescue her but is also chained.
 Callistratus orders Carl to strap Madeleine to an operating table, but Carl refuses.
 Callistratus shoots him.
 Callistratus straps her down himself and wheels out Kurt, now just a torso with a head and one arm.
 Callistratus tells John that he was executed for being a vampire because of his previous work with blood, but had put himself into suspended animation.
 The heart transplant revived him, but he now has the "rare and fatal blood condition" he spoke of earlier.
 He needs constant transfusions and has drained all the blood of many inmates.
 He now intends to transfuse Madeleine's blood into Kurt.

 John yells to Kurt to "resist," and Kurt grips Callistratus' arm.
 As they struggle, they move close enough for John to knock Callistratus unconscious and free himself.
 Kurt dies from the exertion.
 John unstraps Madeleine and takes Callistratus hostage, demanding free passage from the prison.
 They walk free but Carl, who survived Callistratus' shot, frees the hounds then dies after being shot again by the guards.
 The Dobermans tear Callistratus to shreds.